noahang/CS4347_project/README.md

+# Real-Time Classification of Musical Mode
+Classify 84 tonic-mode classes with sounddevice, nnAudio, CQT, CNN + LSTM Model.

+Music Information Retrieval (MIR) for tonal analysis has historically focused on offline, major/minor key estimation.
+This project is an attempt to address these limitations by designing and implementing a system for the real-time classification of all seven diatonic modes, resulting in 84 distinct tonic-mode classes.
+(C major, D dorian, F# mixolydian, etc.).

 ## Setup
 To correctly run the real-time implementation of the code, Navigate to the CS4347_project folder in the terminal, then to